Skip to content

 Molly became the Mid Sound Stewardship Coordinator in 2023 and she is excited to support the West Sammamish River Trail Revegetation Project and run restoration work party events for community volunteers.
 Originally from the Midwest, Molly has always been fascinated by the natural world and knew early on that she wanted to pursue a career in protecting wildlife.
 She grew her interests in species conservation and habitat restoration while earning her Bachelor of Science in Conservation Biology from the University of Wisconsin-Madison.
 Molly moved to Washington in 2021 to gain experience in marine ecosystems and has spent the last two years growing her skills in salmon restoration, pollution prevention, and community engagement with organizations including King Conservation District, Puget Soundkeeper Alliance, and the Seattle Aquarium.
 She is a current graduate student in the University of Washington’s School of Marine and Environmental Affairs where she will be studying the intersections of marine science and policy and conducting thesis research on juvenile Chinook salmon in the Stillaguamish River.

 Piper is a desert kid who grew up in the foothills of the rocky mountains, the salty shores of the east coast, the flavorful southern bayou, and the frigid northeastern winters.
 Equipped with a degree in Urban Sociology, she moved to the PNW where she found herself thrown into the beautiful chaos of local community events and festivals.
 After over a decade producing events, she wound up knee deep in urban streams, studying the impact of stormwater on Pacific salmon.
 She never would have guessed that a salmon would be the one to capture her heart so fully, and she began working with volunteer organizations in the Seattle-area focusing on salmon education and habitat restoration projects.
-A recent graduate with a MA in Conservation Biology, she has been dreaming of combining her love of people and cities with actionable steps for local conservation.
-After 14 years as a freelancer, Piper is over the moon to be on the Mid Sound team doing just that.
+With an MA in Conservation Biology, she has been combining her love of people and cities with actionable steps for local conservation & salmon habitat restoration.